camerongardner/Employee-Manager/README.md

 ## File Structure

-- `main.cpp`: The main C++ file containing the entire codebase for the Employee Management System.
+- `Employee.cpp`: The main C++ file containing the entire codebase for the Employee Management System.
 - `employees.txt`: A text file where employee data is stored.
 This file will be created automatically if it does not exist when the program is run.

 ## Code Breakdown